Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - differential diff-image alignment between two arbitrary live layers beyond the specific per-image `deltaT` reprojection modeled in the shader path
 - `deltaCROTA`, `deltaCRVAL1`, `deltaCRVAL2`
-- annotation picking/drawing
+- mouse-position reporting or synthetic overdrawing such as annotations, grid overlays, and similar on-screen constructs
-- playback/view policy effects such as dynamic refitting of the visible `HPC` box
+- playback/view policy effects such as dynamic refitting of the visible `HPC` box or any other transient user-driven viewing state
 - full OpenGL rasterization state, blending, and UI behavior

 The validator therefore establishes:

-- whether the current reprojection/sampling math matches Astropy
+- whether the implemented reprojection and sampling math matches Astropy
-- whether the bounded `HPC` sampling map matches Astropy
+- whether the implemented `HPC` sampling map matches Astropy
-- whether `Orthographic` and `HPC` choose the same source pixels at the same displayed on-disk screen radius
+- whether the `formal-TAN` path in `Orthographic` mode and `HPC` sample the same source pixels at the same displayed on-disk screen radius

-It does not address:

-- whether transient user-driven viewing state produces the desired playback behavior
-- whether annotation tools behave correctly

 ## Astropy-based validation scope

-Astropy can validate all parts of the mapping that are fully defined by WCS.
+Astropy can validate the parts of the mapping that are fully defined by WCS.

-In this validator, Astropy is used as the external reference for:
+In this validator, Astropy is the external reference for:

-- forward sample validation
+- forward samples
   - JHV-style world/helioprojective -> WCS plane -> pixel
-  - compared against `astropy.wcs.WCS.wcs_world2pix(...)`
+  - checked against `astropy.wcs.WCS.wcs_world2pix(...)`
-- all-pixels validation
+- full pixel-center validation
-  - every source-image pixel center is mapped through the JHV path and compared against Astropy pixel-center results
+  - every source-image pixel center is mapped through the JHV path and checked against Astropy
 - inverse `TAN`
-  - JHV plane -> helioprojective inversion is checked by round-trip comparison against Astropy's forward WCS
+  - plane -> helioprojective, checked by round trip against Astropy's forward WCS
 - inverse `AZP`
-  - JHV plane -> helioprojective inversion is checked by round-trip comparison against Astropy's forward WCS
+  - plane -> helioprojective, checked by round trip against Astropy's forward WCS
-- inverse primary-branch `ZPN`
+- inverse `ZPN` (primary branch only)
-  - same round-trip strategy on the supported primary monotonic branch
+  - plane -> helioprojective, checked by the same round-trip strategy on the supported primary monotonic branch
 - bounded `HPC` render comparison
-  - the same `HPC` screen grid is run through:
-    - the JHV sampling path
-    - Astropy `world -> pixel`
+  - the same `HPC` screen grid is run through the JHV sampling path and through Astropy `world -> pixel`
-  - the script compares the resulting source pixel centers and also writes diff images
+  - the script compares the resulting source-pixel centers and also writes diff images

-The following check is not compared against Astropy:
+Not compared against Astropy:

-- direct `Orthographic` vs `HPC` screen comparison
+- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC`
-  - this is an internal JHV-to-JHV comparison only
+  - this is an internal JHV-to-JHV comparison

 ## How to use the validator